digitalmalayali/free-website-or-app-privacy-policy-generator/Readme.md

 ## Author & Contributors

-This project is a modified version of the original web app by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) and template written by [Arthur Gareginyan] (https://github.com/ArthurGareginyan/privacy-policy-template).
+This project is a modified version of the original web app by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) and template written by [Arthur Gareginyan](https://github.com/ArthurGareginyan/privacy-policy-template).
 Please consider supporting them.

 ## Ways You Can Help/Support this project